 Note: Baseline levels for chickenpox and shingles presentations to WA ASPREN GPs per thousand consultations were calculated using the mean of weekly WA ASPREN data from week 1, 2018 to week 52, 2022.

-Chickenpox and shingles presentations to EDs remained relatively stable in the past week (Figure 18).
+Chickenpox presentations to EDs remained stable in the past week while shingles presentations decreased below the baseline (Figure 18).